axeltidemann/self_dot/README.md

 specified this way, it will use the system Python instead, which is sure to cause massive headaches and the death of many adorable kittens in the future.
-A source of __immensive__ frustration when trying to reinstall OpenCV was that you must *not* set CC and CXX to clang, as you do before installing virtually every other package (ØMQ being a notable exception, where you must include clang to install pyzmq again).
+A source of __immensive__ frustration when trying to reinstall OpenCV on 10.7 was that you must *not* set CC and CXX to clang, as you do before installing virtually every other package (ØMQ being a notable exception, where you must include clang to install pyzmq again).
 So if you just did, close that window and start anew.
 A bit baffling, and this took me quite som hours to figure out.
+However, on 10.8.5 you need not unset clang.

 ```
 cd opencv*